 #5 Ostiense – Testaccio area

-Behind it you can visit the Non-Catholic cemeterywith graves of Keates, Shelley and many famous Italians and foreigners.
-If you follow this street you will see on your right Centrale Montemartini, one of the less known museums in Rome that displays ancient statues in industrial surroundings creating a surreal steampunk atmosphere.
+Behind it you can visit the Non-Catholic cemetery with graves of Keates, Shelley and many famous Italians and foreigners.
+If you follow this street you will see on your right Centrale Montemartini, one of the less-known museums in Rome that displays ancient statues in industrial surroundings creating a surreal steampunk atmosphere.

 From here you can walk to another Papal Basilica, St. Paul outside the Walls that has a graceful XIII century cloister inside.
 If you want to know how modern Romans live, spend some time in Garbatella neighborhood located nearby.
 Via Libetta is great for local nightlife with almost no tourists.

 Behind Ostiense lays Testaccio, the area of typical Roman restaurants and pizzerias and a lively nightlife neighborhood, mostly for students.
-Located near the Tiber river, it used to host a port through which food supply arrived in the city in terracotta vessels called amphorae, that were broken and disposed to form a hill that still exists and is said to be composed of around 53 million broken vessels.
+Located near the Tiber River, it used to host a port through which food supply arrived in the city in terracotta vessels called amphorae, which were broken and disposed to form a hill that still exists and is said to be composed of around 53 million broken vessels.

-Tram 3 will conveniently get you to Trastevere, Coliseum and Esquilino.
+Tram 3 will conveniently get you to Trastevere, Coliseum, and Esquilino.
 Take bus 75 to Termini and Trastevere and bus 280 to go to the Vatican.

 Recommended Hotels in the Ostiense – Testaccio area